jeremypm/MerossIot/README.md

 </p>

 ## Changelog
+#### 0.4.7.0
+- Added local-lan encryption capabilities to support newest Meross devices
+- Fixed roller shutter mixin not updating initial position after a full async_update() invocation

+<details>
+    <summary>Older</summary>
 #### 0.4.6.2
 - Fix dependency specification for paho-mqtt and other libraries

-<details>
-    <summary>Older</summary>
 #### 0.4.6.0
 - NOTE: this API version breaks backward compatibility with LOGIN method.
 When upgrading to this version, make sure to pass the new api_base_url value correctly as described in the documentation.